• About This Dawn

 Share on Facebook

-TDThe Indigenous People of Biafra (IPOB) has condemns the Anambra State Government’s action to seal shops at Onitsha Main Market following traders’ non‑compliance with a directive to open businesses on Mondays.
+TDThe Indigenous People of Biafra (IPOB) has condemned the Anambra State Government’s action to seal shops at Onitsha Main Market following traders’ non‑compliance with a directive to open businesses on Mondays.

 Spokesperson / Media and Publicity Secretary Indigenous People of Biafra (IPOB), Comrade Emma Powerful, made the remarks yesterday, February 11, 2026.